deciduously/music/post.md

 pretty_assertions = "0.6"
 ```

-We're practicing Test-Driven Development in this post, which means that we're going to define tests of functions we're about to write before attempting the implementation.
-This way, we can run `cargo test` to automatically check if our implementation is correct.
 Before we do anything else at all, create a new file at `src/test.rs` to hold our test module:

 ```rust
 use super::*;